NoCodeNode/UPO/README.md

 <td width="50%">

 ### 🔄 In-Place Replacement
-No copy-paste needed — optimized text appears right where you selected it
+No copy-paste needed — optimized prompt appears right where you selected it

 </td>
 <td width="50%">

-### ⚙️ Customizable
+### ⚙️ Universal Compatibility
-Fine-tune settings and preferences through an intuitive options page
+Works on ChatGPT, Claude, Copilot, and any website with text input

 </td>
 </tr>